The Pet Goat: Reaction on Bush's wait

-The commander-in-chief's supporters argued that there was nothing for Bush to do but wait for more information while not alarming the pupils.
-On his own behalf, Bush said that "his instinct was to project calm, not to have the country see an excited reaction at a moment of crisis.
+The President told us his instinct was to project calm, not to have the country see an excited reaction at a moment of crisis.
 The national press corps was standing behind the children in the classroom; he saw their phones and pagers start to ring.
-The president felt he should project strength and calm until he could better understand what was happening."
-Booker Elementary Principal Tose-Rigell supported the president's reactions at her school—"I don't think anyone could have handled it better.
-What would it have served if [Bush] had jumped out of his chair and ran out of the room?"—as did Daniels' students, who later said that Bush's actions were the right ones.
+The President felt he should project strength and calm until he could better understand what was happening.

+Booker Elementary's principal, Gwendolyn Tose-Rigell, believed Bush's claimed reasoning was sound, "I don't think anyone could have handled it better.
+What would it have served if [Bush] had jumped out of his chair and ran out of the room?", as did Daniels's students in general.